-The Kirby is made of a light weight metal and is one of the most durable vacuums made.
+The Kirby is made of a lightweight metal and is one of the most durable vacuums made.
 In fact, Kirby home care systems are rated #1 in reliability by a popular consumer products magazine, which we have seen first hand.
 We have seen an average life span of 25 years for the Kirby vacuum.
 Want to see how durable Kirby's really are?
 Check this out: https://youtu.be/iEeV8-KO9R4

-With this test, I tested the breaking point of both Kirby and Dyson heads.
-We have a Hydraulic Press with a stress gauge that tells you how much pressure something endures before it breaks.
+We also tested the breaking point of both Kirby and Dyson heads, but the results were inconclusive because our Hydraulic Press has a stress gauge that tells you how much pressure something endures before it breaks.
 The problem with it is that it only gauges it in 500 lb. increments.

-So, I performed the test on the Dyson first.
-When I was pumping down the press with the hand handle, there was hardly any resistance.
+So, we performed the test on the Dyson first.
+When we were pumping down the press with the hand handle, there was hardly any resistance.
 It was like a hot knife through butter.
 The plastic started bending and then it broke through.
-The problem (and the reason I don't like this test) was it did not even register on the gauge.
+The reason we don't like this test is it did not even register on the gauge.
 It could have broken at 100 lbs of pressure or 499 lbs of pressure.

-Then I performed the test on the Kirby.
-Again, its metal started bending without even registering on the gauge (I wish I had a more accurate gauge).
+Then we performed the test on the Kirby.
+Again, its metal started bending without even registering on the gauge (We wish we had a more accurate gauge).
 However, it then started registering and right before it broke it got to about 1000 lbs!

-Because of the gauge problem with the above test I am not going to count it in this contest to determine the winner.
+Because of the gauge problem with the above test We are not going to count it in this contest to determine the winner.

-Fact - When packing the Kirby Vacuum for shipping, we wrap it in a half an inch of bubble wrap with no breakage.
+- Interesting Fact #1 - When packing the Kirby Vacuum for shipping, we wrap it in a half an inch of bubble wrap with no breakage.

 So, we can determine our winner based upon our experience with shipping, Consumer Reports, and the Kirby's long life span.